SML2014 : An Introduction to Italian language and culture

 Grammatical structures and lexical material will be introduced and practised in common types of situations of communication.
 Grammatical categories acquired will include: article, full noun, personal and possessive pronoun, prepositions, present tense and compound past with regular as well as with some irregular verbs, imperfect.

-One in four one-hour classes will be a cultural context class, covering aspects like history of the language, literature, dialects of Italian, and translation theory.
+One in four one-hour classes will be a cultural context class, covering aspects like politics, history, literature and cinema.

 |Scheduled Learning And Teaching Activities||Lecture||12||1:00||12:00||N/A|